cisco-ce/roomos.cisco.com/doc/MTR/MTPOnRoomNavigator.md

       *xConfiguration Webex ProvisionalActivationService: Enabled*

-      When enabled, use the channel to retrieve a provisional account token on the device, identifiable only by hardware serial number, for communicating with Cisco.
-This token is only used for sending logs, crashes, and metrics when *xConfiguration Webex Privacy AllowUsageDataLogging* ise to *True*.
+      When enabled, use the channel to retrieve a provisional account token on the device identifiable only by hardware serial number, for communicating with Cisco.
+This token is only used for sending logs, crashes, and metrics when *xConfiguration Webex Privacy AllowUsageDataLogging* is set to *True*.

 7. Stop the default first-time setup wizard from appearing: